 Lots of people ask us about the options for old jewellery.
 It’s amazing how many of us have some languishing in a drawer at home.

 Maybe it’s inherited, worth a lot of money, or simply a sentimental reminder of a loved one.
-But it’s there, not being worn, and unless you’re taking it out regularly and looking at it, it’s probably not bringing you much joy where it is.
+But it’s there, not being worn, and unless you’re taking it out regularly and looking at it, it’s probably not bringing you much joy as it should.

 firstly, Get Your Jewellery Valued

-We suggest that you arrange for your jewellery to be valued first.
-Most reputable jewellers will be able to have this done for you, but make sure they use an independent valuer.
+We suggest that you arrange for your jewellery to be valued first, regardless of which option you choose going forward.
+Most reputable jewellers will be able to have this done for you but make sure they use an independent valuer.

 We offer a valuation service here at Burrells.
-We use an independent valuer called The Guild of Valuers & Jewellers.
-You can find out more about it by contacting us here.
+We use an independent valuer called The Guild of Valuers & Jewellers, who are the UK's leading specialists in professional jewellery valuation & registration services.
+You can enquire about a valuation appointment with us, by clicking here.
 After you've had your jewellery valued, you'll then need to decide if you want to sell it.

 should i sell my second-hand jewellery?